Introduction

 Note: The value of the .data.userData field must be Base64 encoded.

-For configuring virtual machines running Windows using Sysprep, only the Secret option is supported.
+To configure Windows virtual machines using Sysprep, only the Secret variant is supported.

 apiVersion: v1